 A securely attached parent:

-- desires to be near their child and attending to their child’s needs, but also enjoys their child’s budding independence and encourages it
+- desires to be near their child and attend to their child’s needs, but also enjoys their child’s budding independence and encourages it

 - easily notices and affirms the image of God (the God-given goodness) in their child, even while facing the messiness of daily life (Ephesians 2:10)